lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 In terms of source code files, compilers are pretty mature and stable.
 If there are syntax errors (not functional errors) the compiler will catch them immediately.

 In contrast, converting Markdown (using a static code generator parser) to HTML is error-prone.
-There is no defined syntax for formats like for example Markdown, merely various flavours of it (yes, you are guilty too GitHub!).
+There is no defined syntax for formats like for example MD, merely various flavours of it (yes, you are guilty too GitHub!).

 **Challenges I encountered when using this approach:**